xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 - Record children's names
 - Who's been Naughty and who's been Nice
-- What presents Nice children are getting,
+- What presents Nice children are getting
-- See an overall list of all the presents he needs to sent to the elves.
+- See an overall list of all the presents he needs to sent to the elves

 ![Screen shot][6]

 The app is written in F#, using Fable, Elmish and Fulma (which I also used to write [Monster Splatter][2]) and all the associated tooling in SAFE stack.
-I decided to leave out a back end to keep things simple.
+I did consider writing a back-end for it, but decided to keep things simple.

 ## The Domain Model

-My problem with any Model-View-`X` architecture is that everything that isn't a POCO or UI related goes in `X`, so I look for ways to make sure the Domain logic can be quickly broken out and separated from `X`.
+A common problem with any Model-View-*X* architecture is that everything that isn't POCO (Model) or UI (View) related ends up *X*, so I look for ways to make sure the Domain logic can be quickly broken out and separated from *X*.

 With Elmish, this was very easy.
-I created began my modelling the Domain and the Operations that can be performed on it:
+I began my modelling the Domain and the Operations that can be performed on it:

 ```fsharp
 type Item = {